 Upon completion of the course, students will earn certification in American Red Cross CPR/AED for the Professional Rescuer and First Aid.
 Course concentrates on injuries that occur in the fitness realm.
-3 credit hours (3 plus 0)
+3 credits.
+(3 plus 0)

-LHS 2110 Principles of Fitness and Nutrition
+LHS 2110 Principles of Fitness & Nutrition

 Course focuses on the values of physical activity, assessing fitness needs, measuring results, and the relationship between nutrition and health.
 Experience is gained through participation in vigorous physical activity including jogging.
-3 credit hours (3 plus 0)
+3 credits.
+(3 plus 0)